 NURS 445.
-ADVANCED PHARMACOLOGY.
-This course focuses on the enhancement of the knowledge related to pharmacology, safe nursing practice in medication administration, and patient education of pharmacologic therapies.
+ADVANCED PHARMACOLOGY FOR NURSES.
+This 8-week course focuses on the enhancement of the knowledge related to pharmacology, safe nursing practice in medication administration, and patient education of pharmacologic therapies.
 The purpose of the course is to review how pharmacologic therapies are utilized in nursing practice and to promote critical thinking in the health care environment.
-Semester course, three hours.
+Online, spring semester only, three hours.

 NURS 446.
 NURSING LEADERSHIP SEMINAR.
-This course focuses on the development of nursing leadership skills that directly impact the clinical care environment and foster positive patient outcomes.
-The purpose of the course is to introduce both nursing clinical leadership associated with management and leadership that can be developed and implemented at the bedside; both which emphasize the patient and the health care team.
-Additional topics will include leadership qualities and styles, accountability, self-care, professional development and management structures.
-Semester course, three hours.
+8-week The purpose of the course is to introduce both nursing clinical leadership associated with management and leadership that can be developed and implemented at the bedside; both which emphasize the patient and the health care team.
+Additional topics will include leadership qualities and styles, accountability, self-care, professional development, and management structures.
+Corequisite: Nursing 447.
+Online, spring semester only, three hours.

 NURS 447.
 NURSING CAPSTONE.
-This course focuses on the completion of a senior project which is a culmination of liberal arts education at GCC, the Associate of Applied Science Education of BC3, and the initiation into the nursing profession.
+This 8-week course focuses on the completion of a senior project which is a culmination of liberal arts education at GCC, the Associate of Applied Science Education of BC3, and the initiation into the nursing profession.
 The purpose of this course is to build on the concepts and knowledge gained from previous nursing courses allowing for the application of theories and concepts associated with nursing leadership, nursing research, and management of care.
-Semester course, three hours.
+Corequisite: Nursing 446.
+Online, spring semester only, three hours.